Beyond the Classroom

 Child Development and Family Studies Lab

 Explore mothers’ and fathers’ contributions to children’s early cognitive and social-emotional development, including infant attachment and children’s social understanding.
+A one-year commitment is expected in this lab.
 For more information, contact Brenda Lundy, professor of psychology, at [email protected] or 260-481-6342.

 Decision-making, Affect, and Applied Cognition Lab